 Having a baby in neonatal is a very difficult journey.
 It means being separated from your baby, it can complicate feeding and of course means stress and worry for families.
 Im so happy to be part of this project with NHS England looking at ways to support parents, babies and staff so that more babies are able to stay with their mother instead of being admitted to the neonatal unit.
 I am helping with the hypoglycemic group and helping to produce a parent leaflet to help families under how to prevent hypoglycemia and ways to support the health of their baby.

 Neonatal Peer support Training – BFN

-I love my work as an Infant Feeding Support Worker for the NHS which I did for over six years and as a BFN breastfeeding supporter.
-A lot of my role is in Neonatal, which provides many challenges when it comes to feeding.
+I loved my work as an Infant Feeding Support Worker for the NHS which I did for over six years and as a BFN breastfeeding supporter.
+A lot of my role was in Neonatal, which provides many challenges when it comes to feeding.
 Peer support is so important for families.
 So I feel privileged to be part of a project with the BFN to develop training to help develop peer supports to give much needed help to families at this very vulnerable time.

 NHS Perinatal Mental Health Pathway and Training – Multi-Agency

 I have been assisting in the setting up of a perinatal pathway that will enable families to receive the support they need in the quickest way.
 This is with health visitors, midwives, commissioning, child services, family nurse partnership and mental health services.
 Without such pathways families find it hard to get help and treatment.
 Part of this project is also looking at transitioning to parenthood and emotional wellbeing during pregnancy.
-I will also be training the multi-agencies in my local area around perinatal mental health awareness.
+I also trained the multi-agencies in my local area on perinatal mental health awareness.

 Mental health campaign/information videos – Best beginnings